 If you're starting your course in January or April, then the above payment terms will be adjusted to take account of your start date.

 While most people opt for tuition fee loans, there is the option of paying for your fees upfront.
 This is usually through a person or organisation who can pay your fees for you.

-They are called a sponsor.
+You can receive official financial sponsorship from Her Majesty’s Government, your home government, the British Council or any international organisation, international company, university or a UK independent school.
 You must enter the sponsor details in the MySponsor section of your MyRecord portal.
 These details can be entered at any stage prior to you starting at University, or through the online registration process.

 The University Fees team will check the sponsor information provided and will notify you if they are able to approve the sponsor.
-Alternatively they will notify you if they require any further information about your sponsor, or if they are unable to approve your sponsor.
+Alternatively, they will notify you if they require any further information about your sponsor, or if they are unable to approve your sponsor.

 Please note: Any arrangement made between you and a sponsor to pay your tuition fees is an agreement between you and the sponsor.
 If your sponsor does not pay the tuition fees, you will be personally liable to pay the fees yourself.